cisco-foundation-ai/cookbook/4_documents/FAQ.md

 ### 4) What does the Foundation AI base model do differently?
 The Foundation AI model:
-- Is an **8B parameter model pre-trained entirely on cybersecurity data** (5B tokens, publicly sourced)
+- Is an **8B parameter model pre-trained entirely on cybersecurity data** (5B tokens, publicly sourced).
-- Can be **fine-tuned more effectively** thanks to its domain alignment, and in addition we provide tools for fine-tuning so that analysts without expertise can easily fine-tune models
+- Can be **fine-tuned more effectively** thanks to its domain alignment, and in addition we provide tools for fine-tuning so that analysts without expertise can easily fine-tune models.
-- Is compact and performant enough to **deploy in constrained environments (1–2 A100s)** To learn more, refer to the model's [technical report](https://arxiv.org/abs/2504.21039).
+- Is compact and performant enough to **deploy in constrained environments (1–2 A100s)**.
+To learn more, refer to the model's [technical report](https://arxiv.org/abs/2504.21039).

 ### 5) Do the performance gains really matter?
 Yes!
 Even modest gains are significant:
-- On benchmarks like CTI-MCQA and CTI-RCM, the Foundation model is **3–6% better than Llama 3.1 8B**
+- On benchmarks like CTI-MCQA and CTI-RCM, the Foundation model is **3–6% better than Llama 3.1 8B**.
-- Outperforms **Llama-3.1 8B** and **matches/exceeds Llama-3.1 70B** on domain-specific benchmarks
+- Outperforms **Llama-3.1 8B** and **matches/exceeds Llama-3.1 70B** on domain-specific benchmarks.
-- These results were achieved **without proprietary data**—only public, open-source cybersecurity content
+- These results were achieved **without proprietary data**—only public, open-source cybersecurity content.
-- For fine-tuned use cases like **MITRE ATT&CK extraction**, the model outperformed Llama 3.1 7B by **10%+**, a margin that often determines **deploy or not deploy** decisions in real-world use
+- For fine-tuned use cases like **MITRE ATT&CK extraction**, the model outperformed Llama 3.1 7B by **10%+**, a margin that often determines **deploy or not deploy** decisions in real-world use.

 | **Benchmark** | **Foundation AI Base Model** | **Llama-3.1-8b**  | **Llama-3.1 70B** |
 | --- | --- | --- | --- |
 | [CTI-MCQA](https://proceedings.neurips.cc/paper_files/paper/2024/hash/5acd3c628aa1819fbf07c39ef73e7285-Abstract-Datasets_and_Benchmarks_Track.html) | 67.95 | 64.14 | 68.23 |